tasnim-mohammd/QA1-Assignments-/README.md

 ----------------------------
 ### False Negative Issues
-This is the issue we find but didn't reported by SonarLint: find function in FindDialog file.
+This is the issue we find but didn't reported by SonarLint:

-The find() method does not handle the case where the search string is empty.
+*find function in FindDialog file. the find() method does not handle the case where the search string is empty.
 So I added a check to see if the pattern string is empty.
 If it is empty, we return an error message with JOptionPane. showMessageDialog(), and immediately return from the method to avoid any further execution.